pendulum-chain/pendulum-docs/community/on-chain-identity-guide.md

 # On chain identity guide

-Here is the detail [guide](https://support.polkadot.network/support/solutions/articles/65000181981-how-to-set-and-clear-an-identity) from the Polkadot network on setting the on chain identity.
-You would require 10 PEN tokens to do this, please make sure you have them
+Here is the detailed [guide](https://support.polkadot.network/support/solutions/articles/65000181981-how-to-set-and-clear-an-identity) by Polkadot network on setting up an on-chain identity.
+This action requires a lock up of 10 PEN tokens, please ensure you have some additional tokens for gas fees.

-Once your set the onchain identity below are the steps on how to verify it
+Once you set the on-chain identity, below are the steps on how to verify it:

-1. You go to Polkadot.js to find out the accepted registrars of Pendulum: [https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc-pendulum.prd.pendulumchain.tech#/chainstate](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc-pendulum.prd.pendulumchain.tech#/chainstate)
+Go to Polkadot.js to find the accepted registrars of Pendulum: [https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc-pendulum.prd.pendulumchain.tech#/chainstate](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc-pendulum.prd.pendulumchain.tech#/chainstate)
-2. Select the identity as query and then registars() method and click on the + sign
+2. Select the 'identity' as query and then 'registars()' method and click on the '+' sign
-3. Now you will see the list of address's that are registars, copy over the registars address and add it your address book
+3. This should display the list of address's that are registars.
+Copy over the registars address and add it your address book.
 4. Now to verify your identity you need to request a judgement from a registar, go to Polkadot extrinsics: identity >> requestJudgement
    1. Two fields
       1. regIndex - Address of the registar you want judgement from